healthy-chicken-saladeers/rag_detective/vector-store/gcp-setup-instructions.md

+# Instructions to get the vector store container up and running on Google Cloud

-To install pipenv, Docker, Python, and Git on a virtual machine instance on Google Cloud, we followed the steps below:
+#### These steps will take you through how we installed pipenv, Docker, Python, and Git on a virtual machine instance on Google Cloud.
+We then use a PAT to install the repository from GitHub, add our OpenAI API key as an environment variable, and docker compose with a custom YAML file to install Weaviate.
+Finally we open the Firewall to allow incoming connections to Weaviate.

 ### Step 1: Access the VM Instance